Generative art

 Roads

-Every piece carries personal meaning—the journey embedded in charts.
+Every piece carries personal meaning.
+The journey lives in the charts.

 Why charts?
 Because ever since crypto, life has felt like one never-ending price chart: pumps of joy, dumps of regret, long consolidations, flashes of hope, and everything between.